Cleveland Clinic logo

 Locked-in syndrome (LiS) is a rare and serious neurological disorder that happens when a part of your brainstem is damaged, usually from a stroke.
 People with LiS have total paralysis but still have consciousness and their normal cognitive abilities.
 Most people with LiS can communicate with eye movements and lead meaningful lives.

-Locked-in syndrome (LiS) is a rare neurological disorder characterized by paralysis of voluntary muscles, except for those that control your vertical eye (up and down) movements.
-People with locked-in syndrome are conscious, alert and have their usual cognitive abilities (thinking and reasoning), but they’re unable to show facial expressions, speak or move.
+Locked-in syndrome (LiS) is a rare neurological disorder that causes paralysis of voluntary muscles, except for those that allow you to move your eyes up and down.
+People with locked-in syndrome are conscious, alert and have their usual thinking and reasoning abilities.
+But they can’t show facial expressions, talk or move.

 Advertisement